Abracax/masteraft/README.md

-# MASTEr-election demo via RAFT algorithm
+# Master-election demo via RAFT algorithm

 intentionally using Boost.Asio && Protocol Buffer to build a demo.